PoisotLab/ms_metaweb_perspectives/README.md

 persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002Stability].
-In the light of these observations, we expect to see an over-representation of low-probability (rare) interactions under a model that accurately predicts interaction probabilities.
+In the light of these observations, we expect to see an over-representation of low-probability (hereafter rare) interactions under a model that accurately predicts interaction probabilities.

 Yet the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions.
 Moving towards *probabilistic*